patleahy/lir/README.md

 }
 ```

-### Arrays using the each keyword
+### Arrays using the `each` keyword

 In the previous example the property `trkpt` in the input contained an array.
-This value is copped to the output `Trackpoint`.
+This value is copied to the output `Trackpoint`.
 These array values are not treated any differently than if they were strings.

-If you ean to map the values inside the array to a different output structure you must use the `each` keyword to specify rules which will be applied to each item in the input array.
+If you need to map the values inside the array to a different output structure you must use the `each` keyword to specify rules which will be applied to each item in the input array.

 *Input*
 ```js